Below you will find a range of services to help you look after your mind and body whilst at University.

 Email: firstname.lastname@example.org (please include your student ID number in your email).

-Zoom: We’re also offering Zoom appointments between 10am-11am and 2pm-3pm Monday to Friday.
-If you’d like to arrange a zoom appointment with a Wellbeing Advisor, please email firstname.lastname@example.org for the link and to arrange a time.
+Appointment: If you’d like to arrange a zoom or face to face appointment with a Wellbeing Advisor, please email email@example.com to arrange a suitable time.

-Live chat: You can chat live with a wellbeing advisor 11am-12pm Monday to Friday.
-The chat will also be checked for messages throughout the working week.
+Live chat: You can chat live with a wellbeing advisor between 11am-12pm and 3pm-4pm Monday-Friday.
 You can also contact us on the email address above to request a live chat slot.

 All services are available during term time.